tetrascience/ts-logger/README.md

 * https://tetrascience.atlassian.net/wiki/display/TSD/Log+Levels

 ## Todo:
+* sanitize the user input for the config obj
+* let user config the throttling using config.
 * what if the log input is an array
 * add logger.extendTypes as a function
 * migrate to ES6, node6 style